American Teacher in Ho Chi Minh City, 2

 I didn’t answer.

 “We can talk about it more on our trip to the tunnels tomorrow.”
-I stood up from my chair.
+I stood up from my chair and looked toward the door.
 “What time do we leave?”

 Shopping for Clothes

-“I know the one you mean,” replied Binh, laughing.
+“I know the one you mean,” Binh replied.
 He paused.
 “I’m close.”

 Binh shook his head.
 “Plenty of time.”
 He glanced at me.
 “I’m taking you to Bến Thành Market,” he said.
 “My cousin has a fabrics and a tailoring store there.
 I phoned him.”